Child Victims Act

 That is why the Child Victims Act is so important: often victims need time to process what has happened before they feel able to take action, and by that time (under previous regulations) the statute of limitations had run out.

-Now, victims who were previously silenced and blocked by the statute of limitations have the opportunity to shift the shame back where it belongs – on the perpetrators and those who enabled them – and, empowerment and supported, make a fresh start.
+Now, victims who were previously silenced and blocked by the statute of limitations have the opportunity to shift the shame back where it belongs: on the perpetrators and those who enabled them.

 The new Child Victims Act law will allow more survivors get justice for their experience by: